segmentio/segment-docs/src/connections/destinations/destination-filters.md

 #### Why am I getting a permissions denied error when I try to save a filter?

 You must have write access to save and edit filters.
-Read permission only allows viewing and testing access.
+Read permission access only allows viewing and testing access.

 #### How can I test my filter?